 That is why we have entered the Nepalese supply chain ourselves to gain control over our production and the conditions under which it takes place.
 And this happens in close cooperation with our local partners who share our values and desire to strengthen development in Nepal.
 Together with them, we work to ensure proper working conditions and fair payment for all involved.
 It is a process that we will never finish and that can always be improved.

-The berries are picked high in the Himalayas from our own producer in Nepal.
 The farmers harvest the soap berries once a year, and the harvest is influenced by the weather and whether the seasons hold true.
 This means that the prices of raw berries vary from year to year when we shop.
-Just as coffee prices and the prices of many other raw materials are affected by the market, the weather, the harvest etc. It is important to us that soapberries are harvested with respect for nature and that a share is always left for the locals, restitution and natural self-sowing.
+Just as coffee prices and the prices of many other raw materials are affected by the market, the weather, the harvest etc

 The last time we visited our value chain in Nepal, we saw that thanks to technological tools such as mobile phones, farmers have begun to mobilize and set market prices that support rather than create competition.
 This means that they are now in a stronger negotiating position and can secure fair prices.
 We see this as a positive development that we would like to support.

 The majority of the harvested berries are today exported raw to Nepal's large neighboring countries India and China.
 We want to create additional income opportunities and development in Nepal, where the need for economic growth is greatest.
-Therefore, we have chosen that all processing and packaging of our soap berries must naturally also take place in Nepal.
+That is why we have chosen that all processing and packaging of our soap berries must of course also be done

 The entire trade chain in Nepal is characterized by a great deal of trust, with the largest buyers sending advance payment for the berries down through the chain all the way to the farmers.
 Just as we also send payment in advance - out to our families at the other end so that they can initiate the work.
 This places great demands on the patience and understanding of our dealers here in Denmark, because here you are part of a larger context where you help us invest sustainably in Nepal.